The common Chokecherry is a large native deciduous shrub that in Minnesota grows to a height of 20 feet.

 The flowers are 5-parted, white, 1/4 to 3/8 inch in diameter with a very small cup shaped hypanthium with 5 small lobes.
 The corolla has 5 spreading white petals 2 to 5 mm wide.

-Fruit: The flowers mature in late summer into round drupes, up to 1/3 inch in diameter, resembling miniature cherries, and which contain the toxic smooth pit.
+Fruit: The flowers mature in late summer into round drupes, up to 1/3 inch in diameter, resembling miniature cherries, and which contain a toxic smooth pit.
 Ripe fruit can be deep red to dark purple to black.

-Types: There are two varieties of the species: Var. virginiana is found east of the Rocky Mountains has shorter racemes, smaller leaves and flower petals and var. demissa found from the Rockies to the West Coast has longer flower racemes, longer petals, 4 to 5 mm, and leaf lenghts at least 2x the width.
+Types: There are two varieties of the species: Var. virginiana is found east of the Rocky Mountains has shorter racemes, smaller leaves and flower petals and var. demissa found from the Rockies to the West Coast has longer flower racemes, longer petals, 4 to 5 mm, and leaf lengths at least 2x the width.
 The species intergrade and the color of the fruit is no longer considered a defining characteristic of the varieties.
 This last variety, the native of the west, and not done well at the MN Landscape Arboretum trials.
 A cultivar of known as P. virginiana 'Shubert' has done very well and has a leaf that turns from green to a bronze-purple in late spring.
 Any of these varieties can be trained to grow as a small tree.

 Habitat: Chokecherry grows from rhizomes which spread beyond the plant itself and lead to a suckering habit, forming thickets.
 Chokecherry adapts to a wide range of soils and moisture conditions but sunny, well drained soils, mesic to dry mesic are best.